digihunch/orthweb/README.md

 * Make sure **Terraform CLI** is [installed](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 In the Orthweb template, Terraform also uses your IAM credential to [authenticate into AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#shared-credentials-file).
 </p>
 </details>
-The guide is based on local execution of Terraform commands from MacBook.
-However, the project can be easily adjusted to work on Windows or even from managed Terraform environment (e.g. Scalr, Terraform Cloud).
+The guide is based on local Terraform execution, and were tested on MacBook (arm64 and x86_64) and WSL2 (Ubuntu) on Windows.
+However, the steps can be adjusted to work on Windows or from managed Terraform environment (e.g. Scalr, Terraform Cloud).

 ## Preparation
 If you need to inspect or troubleshoot the Orthanc deployment, you will need to take the preparatory steps here.
 Otherwise, you can skip to the next section.